Emery–Dreifuss Muscular Dystrophy

 Surgery:

-Orthopedic surgery includes treatment of scoliosis and the Release of contractures; However, contractures are likely to recur in some cases, orthopedic surgery to correct contractures is usually not performed.
+Orthopedic surgery includes treatment of scoliosis and the Release of contractures; However, contractures are likely to recur in some cases, and orthopedic surgery to correct contractures is usually not performed.

 A heart transplant may be essential for end-stage heart failure conditions.